thefoofighter/reNamenator/README.md

 ### Usage

-1. Drop any ammount of files or folders or combination of each onto the program
+1. Drop any amount of files or folders or combination of each onto the program
 2. Watch the magic.

 ### Notes